multiprocessio/datastation/ARCHITECTURE.md

 RPC calls over HTTP to "desktop" implementations.
 Really, the code is just located in the ./desktop/eval/ directory but it is run in/by the server process at the moment.

+All state in the server app is stored in PostgreSQL.
+The result of panel evals is still stored on disk however.
+So it isn't currently possible to run more than one instance of the server without something like sticky sessions.

 ## ./ui